-- 7.1 The Certificate holder is ultimately responsible for the design of the system and it is the responsibility of the company installing the system to accurately follow the installation instructions (see also section 5 of this Certificate).
-The Certificate holder must also verify that a suitably experienced and qualified individual (with adequate professional indemnity) establishes that: - the wind loads on the different zones of the building's elevation for the specific geographical location have been calculated correctly (see section 7.3) - the system can adequately resist and safely transfer the calculated loads, accounting for all possible failure modes, to the substrate wall and supporting structure (see sections 7.3 to 7.6). - 7.2 The substrate and supporting structure must be capable of transferring all additional loading due to the installation of system to the ground in a satisfactory manner.
+7.1 The Certificate holder is ultimately responsible for the design of the system and it is the responsibility of the company installing the system to accurately follow the installation instructions (see also section 5 of this Certificate).
+The Certificate holder must also verify that a suitably experienced and qualified individual (with adequate professional indemnity) establishes that:

+- the wind loads on the different zones of the building's elevation for the specific geographical location have been calculated correctly (see section 7.3) - the system can adequately resist and safely transfer the calculated loads, accounting for all possible failure modes, to the substrate wall and supporting structure (see sections 7.3 to 7.6). - 7.2 The substrate and supporting structure must be capable of transferring all additional loading due to the installation of system to the ground in a satisfactory manner.
 The adequacy of the substrate and supporting structure must be verified by the person or party responsible for the global stability of the building to which the system is applied.
 Any defects should be made good prior to the system being installed. - 7.3 The wind loads on the walls should be calculated, taking into account all relevant factors such as location and topography, in accordance with BS EN 1991-1-4: 2005 and its UK National Annex.
 All the factors affecting wind load on each elevation and specific zone of the building must be considered.
-In accordance with BS EN 1990: 2002 and its UK National Annex, a partial factor of 1.5 must be applied to the characteristic values determined from BS EN 1991-
+In accordance with BS EN 1990: 2002 and its UK National Annex, a partial factor of 1.5 must be applied to the characteristic values determined from BS EN 1991-1-4 to establish the ultimate wind load to be resisted by the system. - 7.4 Installations correctly designed in accordance with this Certificate will safely accommodate the applied loads due to the self-weight of the system, wind and impact.

-- 1-4 to establish the ultimate wind load to be resisted by the system. - 7.4 Installations correctly designed in accordance with this Certificate will safely accommodate the applied loads due to self-weight, wind and impact. - 7.5 Positive wind load is transferred to the substrate wall via compression in the render, insulation system and profiles. - 7.6 Negative wind load is transferred to the substrate wall via(1): - the bond between the insulation and render system (see section 7.7) - the pull-out resistance of grooved insulation from profiles - the pull-out resistance of the fixing from the substrate wall (see section 7.8 and 7.9) - the pull-through resistance of the fixing from the profile - (1) Further guidance is available from BBA Guidance Note 1, available on the BBA website (www.bbacerts.co.uk). - 7.7 The characteristic bond resistance between the insulation and render interface derived from test results was 80 kN·m-2.
-The design resistance of the bond between the insulation and render should be taken as the characteristic bond resistance divided by a partial factor of 9.
-The design bond resistance should be greater or equal to the design wind load resistance given in section 7.11. - 7.8 Typical characteristic pull-out resistances for the fixings taken from the corresponding European Technical Assessment (ETA) or obtained from laboratory pull-out tests and are given in Table 6; the values are dependent on the fixing type and must be selected to suit the specific loads and substrate concerned.
-The typical design pull-out resistance (NRD.TYP) is derived by dividing the characteristic test resistance value by the partial factor given in Table 6. - 7.9 The design pull-out resistance of the profile fixings from the substrate obtained from site tests (N{Rd1}) must not be less than the typical design pull-out resistance ($N{Rd.Typ}$) for a similar substrate.
-The characteristic pull-out resistance based on site test is determined in accordance with the guidance given in EOTA TR051 (characteristic pull-out resistance = 0.6 x mean of 5 lowest test results).
-To obtain the site design pull-out resistance of the fixings, this characteristic site pull-out resistance should be divided by the partial factor given in Table 6 for a similar substrate.
+- 7.5 Positive wind load is transferred to the substrate wall directly via compression through the render, insulation and profiles. - 7.6 Negative wind load is transferred to the substrate wall via(1): - the bond between the insulation and the render system - the pull-out resistance of the insulation fixing from the profiles - the pull-through resistance of the insulation fixing - the pull-through resistance of the profile fixing from the profiles - the pull-out resistance of the profile fixing from the substrate (see sections 7.6 and 7.7) - (1) Further guidance is given in BBA Guidance Note 1, available on the BBA website (www.bbacerts.co.uk). - 7.7 The design bond resistance between insulation and reinforced basecoat should be greater or equal to the design wind load resistance given in section 7.10. - 7.8 Typical characteristic pull-out resistances of the profile fixings from the substrate obtained from laboratory pull-out tests are shown in Table 7.
+The pull-out resistance depends on the fixing type, which must be selected to suit the specific loads and substrate.
+The typical design pull-out resistance (N{rd,Typ}) is derived by dividing the characteristic test resistance value by the partial factor given in Table 7.

-Table 6 Fixings - typical characteristic pull-out resistances of profile fixings from the substrate
+Table 7 Typical characteristic pull-out resistances of profile fixings from the substrate